 Full of incredible old temples and shrines, Nara was the first capital of Japan all the way back in the eighth century.
 Under the influence of Buddhism, an amazing array of beautiful buildings sprung up, while lots of wonderful artworks and books were produced.
-Much of Nara’s rich history and cultural heritage can still be seen today when wandering around its ancient streets or perusing one of its many fantastic museums.
+Much of the town’s rich history and cultural heritage can still be seen today and one of the best things to do in Nara is just wandering around its ancient streets.

 With lots of gorgeous old buildings from the Edo Period, the historic district of Naramachi is a delight to wander around.
 Besides its many restaurants, cafes, and shops, there are also a couple of traditional houses and warehouses for you to check out if you want to see what life in Japan used to be like.